 You have decided what kind of lavender to grow, now, should it be from seeds or cuttings.
 Both options have advantages and disadvantages.
 If you know someone who already grows lavender, then growing from cuttings is a faster way to get plants to flower.
 If that option is not viable, then ordering plants or seeds online will be your next best bet.

 There tons of reputable plant and seed companies online, just make sure that it is either listed for indoor use, or that it is indeed a dwarf variety.
-Seed will germinate in two weeks using a seed starting medium and tray.
+Seeds will germinate in two weeks using a seed starting medium and tray.
 The medium should stay warm, 70-80 degrees and moist, not wet.
 Once they have their first true leaves they can be planted in their permanent pot and placed in as much sunlight as you can give them.

 The Soil and Container